AMD-OSX/AMD_Vanilla/README.md

 The other choice is Shaneee's patch which will increase GPU performance on AMD GPUs but can stop NVIDIA GPUs from booting.
 It might also causes audio issues when using HDMI or DisplayPort audio.

+`Note:` There are two versions of these patches. macOS Sequoia has it's own PAT patch.

 The choice is yours.
 Don't try to use them both at the same time.

 ## Note on TRX40 systems